Reviews You Can Rely On

 Wind Breakers

-Made primarily of wind-resistant and breathable nylon or similar lightweight material.
-Their construction makes them cheaper, lighter weight, more compact, and allows greater breathability — easier air and vapor transfer.
-These have no waterproof membrane.
-Water resistance is usually achieved with a durable water-resistant (DWR) coating.
+These are made primarily of wind-resistant and breathable nylon or similar lightweight material.
+Their construction makes them cheaper, lighter, and more compact, and allows greater breathability.
+Windbreakers don't have a waterproof membrane, but they can hold off some mild rainfall if they have a durable water-resistant (DWR) coating.

 wind breaker jacket - trying to make sure the tent is as secure as our tester felt in this...